chuckhilltoday.com

 • When am I seeking the Lord beyond the demands and responsibilities for my ministry?

 • In what area(s) might I be allowing pride or fatigue to creep in to my life?
+Because I think, both lead to the same place if compromise, crossing godly boundaries, and blurred lines.

 Closing Prayer